tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 While CRQCs could retroactively decrypt previous TLS sessions, client/server authentication cannot be retroactively broken.
 The Quantum-Ready authentication property can be utilized in scenarios where an on-path attacker possesses network devices equipped with CRQCs, capable of breaking traditional authentication protocols.

 The Quantum-Ready authentication property ensures authentication through either a Post-Quantum Certificate or a PQ/T hybrid scheme.
-A Post-Quantum X.509 Certificate using Dilithium is defined in {{?I-D.lamps-dilithium-certificates}}.
+A Post-Quantum X.509 Certificate using Dilithium is defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
 The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS WG, and consensus may evolve over time regarding its adoption.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.